 - In a few sentences, summarize your worldview or philosophy of life.
 What do you think is life’s meaning or purpose?

 “We are here on earth to help others.
-What the others are here for, I don’t know.” – WH Auden
+What on earth the others are here for, I don’t know.” – WH Auden

 “There are no others.” – Ramana Maharshi